pou26/youtube-clone/vite-project/README.md

-The application doesn't come with default videos or channels You must create a channel and upload videos to see the full functionality Alternatively, you can manually add a ChannelId to video data in MongoDB to associate videos with channels You can login with google as well
+The application doesn't come with default videos or channels You must create a channel and upload videos to see the full functionality Alternatively, you can manually add a ChannelId to video data in MongoDB to associate videos with channels After each creation or modification you need to refresh You can login with google as well